 A gritty seam bowler turned transformative coach who shaped England's women into a world-dominating cricket force.

-Mark Robinson's story is one of reinvention.
-As a player, the Sussex seamer was known for his relentless work ethic, carving out a solid county career defined more by perseverance than flamboyant talent.
-His true impact, however, came from the sidelines.
-After moving into coaching, he took the helm of the England women's team in 2015 at a time of transition.
-Robinson applied a professional, no-excuses mentality, focusing on fitness and mental resilience.
-His methods, sometimes controversial, forged a team that clinched the 2017 World Cup in a thrilling final at Lord's, a watershed moment for the women's game in England.
-He later returned to the county circuit, bringing his intense, detail-oriented philosophy to bear on the domestic men's game.
+Mark Robinson took the helm of the England women's cricket team in 2015 at a time of transition.
+He applied a professional, no-excuses mentality focusing on fitness and mental resilience.
+His methods forged a team that clinched the 2017 World Cup in a thrilling final at Lord's, a watershed moment for the women's game in England.
+As a player, the Sussex seamer carved out a solid county career defined by perseverance.
+He later returned to the county circuit.

 1965–1980